molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 * Data Explorer
 	* *entity=*: Using this Query string you can open the data explorer with the specified entity selected.
 If we have a 	  data set called 'test_data', then you can set the url to *entity=test_data*.
-	* *hideselect=*: Using this Query string you can hide the dropdown for selecting data sets.
+	* *hideselect=*: Using this Query string you can hide the drop down for selecting data sets.
 Use this if you want users to 	  focus on only one data set.
 Combined with the *entity=* Query string, you can create a dataexplorer that only shows one 	  data set to users.
 * Are there more? <!--TODO: find out if there are more query string possibilities for data explorer and / or other modules-->

 **Creating redirects to URLs outside MOLGENIS**